Frontline Foundations - CCMA

 - Questioning Techniques

-We will work closely with you to understand how the Frontline Foundation programme can help you to attract and retain new talent into your organisation.
-The programme will support the onboarding of new recruits who need an introduction to the role of a frontline colleague to create the foundations for their contact centre career.
+We will work closely with you to understand how the Frontline Foundations programme can help you to attract and retain new talent into your organisation.
+The programme is designed to support organisations during the following stages:

-The Foundations programme will also support you in the recruitment process to identify new talent to the contact centre industry, providing a taster into the role during the early stages, before they even accept the position.
+- During your recruitment process – offer candidates a taster to what it’s like to work as a frontline advisor and pre-skill your recruits.
+Also, attract more candidate applications by offering something different during the recruitment process.

-The UK National Contact Centre Academy provides the above training programme for recruitment partner Reed Talent Solutions.
-Their Recruit, Train, Deploy programme supports organisations in the identification of new talent and help in the deployment of new recruits based on an organisations resource requirements.
+- The onboarding phase – provide new recruits with Frontlines Foundations training to kick-start their learning, ensuring stickiness to the role and skilling new employees from an early stage.

-In our recent pilot programme with Reed Talent Solutions, we partnered with EE to help diversify their workforce so their frontline colleagues match their customer base.
-They required talent that are skilled in having empathetic conversations with vulnerable customers.
+The UK National Contact Centre Academy provides the Frontline Foundations training programme as part of Reed Talent Solutions’ Recruit, Train, Deploy (RTD) programme.
+RTD supports organisations in the identification of new talent and helps in the deployment of new recruits, based on an organisations resource requirement.

-The results spoke for themselves, after taking part in the recruitment process with Reed Talent solutions and attended the CCMA’s Frontline Foundations course, EE saw a 94% retention rate for onboarding candidates – reducing their early attrition rate.
+During our recent pilot programme with Reed Talent Solutions, we supported mobile network operator, EE, by dramatically reducing new starter attrition.
+Our solution saw EE’s retention rate increase to 94% for new joiners starting out in frontline advisor roles.

-To find out what the best solution is for your organisation, please ask a member of the CCMA team.
+To find out more about this programme, please ask a member of the CCMA team.

 About the trainer